iokiwi/iokiwi.github.io/content/resources/salary-guides.md

 A good way to go is to find salary review guides and industry reports from recruitment agencies and job listing platforms which, for the small cost of filling in a short lead collection form, provide a macro view of industry and salary trends.

-The ones I use regularly are:
+The ones I regularly refer to are:

 * Talent International - https://www.betterworldofwork.io/more-than-money/search-salaries (No contact details needed)
 * Hays Salary Guide - https://www.hays.net.nz/salary-guide